VinGarcia/ksql/README.md

 ### TODO List

-- Implement support for nested objects with prefixed table names
 - Improve error messages
 - Add tests for tables using composite keys
 - Add support for serializing structs as other formats such as YAML